 Izakaya are an integral part of the Japanese dining scene.
 They are a casual dining spot designed for groups of people who want to drink, eat and have a good time.
-The word itself consists of the kanji 居酒屋 which translates to “stay”, “alcohol”, and “room”.
-Essentially, izakaya translates to a room for people to stay with alcohol.
+The word itself consists of the kanji 居酒屋 which essentially translate in english to “stay and enjoy Sake”.
 It is not uncommon for restaurants throughout Japan not to serve alcohol, so izakaya provides the perfect place for adults to socialise while quenching their thirst and hunger.
 The Niseko.com team decided it was time for a few beverages paired with some delicious tavern-style food, so we headed down to lower Hirafu to see our friends at YUI Niseko – the public izakaya.

 As we arrived, we were promptly ushered to our table and before the last person could sit down “Yotsu beeru onegaishimasu”, or “four beers please”!
 The beers arrived as we perused the extensive menu with a seemingly endless amount of gastronomic options.
 Another differentiating factor behind izakaya is how the food is ordered and delivered.
 Rather than each person requesting a meal for themselves, you order a few plates that appeal to the group, when those are finished you order more, and so on.
 This contributes to the sharing and socialising aspect as well as being able to try several dishes.
 When the food is as good as it is at YUI, you definitely want to try as much as possible.
 The first plate we ordered came in the form of a question, “O-susume wa”, or “what’s your recommendation?”.
 When going to an izakaya for the first time, this is suggested as they may have a specialty dish that would otherwise be unknown to you.